krishvenkatin/Sentiment-Analysis-Twitter-Airline/README.md

+# Sentiment Analysis of Twitter Airline Tweets

+## Project Overview

+This project performs sentiment analysis on Twitter data related to various airlines.
+The goal is to classify the sentiment of tweets as positive, neutral, or negative using different machine learning models.

+## Dataset

+The dataset used for this project is the [Twitter US Airline Sentiment dataset](https://www.kaggle.com/crowdflower/twitter-airline-sentiment).
+It contains tweets from February 2015 about US airlines and their sentiment labels.

+## Project Structure

 - **data/**: Contains the dataset used for the analysis.
 - **images/**: Contains images generated during the analysis, such as visualizations and model comparison charts.